MTandHJ/PyTorch-Robust/README.md

 This repo is built for consistent comparisons of defense methods.
-However, I can not make sure these implementations are consistent with the official codes.
-You may find some tiny differences of the design logic for each defense method.
-Because I usually implement a new method based on the latest framework in [here]([MTandHJ/rfk: a simpe FrameworK in terms of Robustness (github.com)](https://github.com/MTandHJ/rfk)).
+However, I can not make sure these implementations are identically consistent with the official codes.
+In addition, you may find some tiny differences of the design logic for each defense method.
+This is because I usually implement a new method based on the latest framework in [here](https://github.com/MTandHJ/rfk).